 If you're looking for a mortgage where you put down a 5% deposit, your choice will still be severely restricted; try our comparison showing the accounts available.

-If you don't have a big enough deposit for the mortgage you want, check out our guide to alternative ways onto the property ladder.
+If you don't have a big enough deposit for the mortgage you want, check out our guide to getting a mortgage with no deposit.
 Alternatively, you could consider the government's Help to Buy scheme - our guide explains the basics.

 Finding the best 10% deposit mortgage deals